• Skip to primary navigation

 • Chocolate will crack when it's too cold.

 • If you dip something into the chocolate and it's cold, the chocolate coating can crack.
-So be sure anything you dip in chocolate, like cake balls, or chocolate truffles, are at room temperature.
+So be sure anything you dip in chocolate, like cake balls, or chocolate truffles, is at room temperature.

 • If you are chilling compound chocolates (candy melts) in the freezer, be sure to remove the candy as soon as it has hardened.
 If candies are frozen for too long, they will crack.

-BE SURE TO CHECK OUT THESE OTHER CHOCOLATE MAKING TIPS TUTORIALS.
+BE SURE TO CHECK OUT THESE OTHER CHOCOLATE-MAKING TIPS TUTORIALS.

 • How to Color White Chocolate or Confectionery Coating